sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-13_the-cracks-in-the-edifice.md

 +++
-title = "The cracks in thexa0edifice."
+title = "The cracks in the edifice."

 +++
 In 1326 the Army of Islam had completed the conquest of Hind and almost